GrapheneOS for Anarchists

 • To install any app in the Default user profile: Settings → System → Multiple users → Default → Install available apps, then select it.

-Software That Isn't On the Play Store
+Software That Isn't On the Play Store or Accrescent

-Obtainium is an app manager which allows you to automatically update apps after installing them from an APK file (an APK is found from the developer's own releases page such as GitHub or the developer's website).
-It is available on their GitHub Releases pageapp-arm64-v8a-release.apk of the latest release is what you want (arm64-v8a is the processor architecture).
-If you need apps that aren't available in the Play Store, install Obtainium in the Owner user profile (and don't disable it).
-Use the same process as above to install apps into the Owner user profile, but through Obtainium, then disable the app and delegate it to a secondary profile.
-AppVerifier integrates with Obtainium so that before Obtanium installs an APK you can do a verification — AppVerifier can approve selected apps, or you can manually compare the APK's fingerprint to somewhere that the developer has published it.
+If you need apps that aren't available in the Play Store or Accrescent, install Obtainium in the Owner user profile (and don't disable it), after first verifying its authenticity with AppVerifier (which is available through Accrescent).
+Use the same process as above to install apps into the Owner user profile (but this time through Obtainium), disabling them then delegating them to a secondary profile.
+AppVerifier integrates with Obtainium so that before Obtanium installs an APK you can verify its authenticity — AppVerifier can approve selected apps, or you can manually compare the APK's fingerprint to somewhere that the developer has published it.

 Software That Requires Google Play Services